remote-es/remotes/README.md

 or anything you feel might be important to users of the list, especially if this is not clearly stated in the offers in your listings.

+## Offers

+Please provide a stable URL which lists all offers that meet the conditions for being listed in this page (or a simple way to filter/locate them).

+We recommend:

+* Not using an URL or page that seems to be for a specific offer (e.g.
+  `/blog/backend_python_dev`).
+People browsing the list might not feel confident that the offer is still available and up to date
+* Showing clearly when offers were posted

 # Adding a company

 If you are a company or an individual, send a PR which adds the company to the list (in alphabetical order).
 Try to be brief to keep the list manageable.

+# Support

+It is our objective for this list to remain useful and effective for job searchers.
+If you use this list and notice that a company listed below is no longer useful (broken URL, not clearly listing remote offers which fulfill the criteria for the listing, etc.), please send a PR removing it (along with a justification) or open an issue.

 # Companies

 * Audiense [Open positions](http://aboutus.audiense.com/careers)
 * BeBanjo [Open positions](https://bebanjo.com/careers)
 * Belvo [Open positions](https://angel.co/company/belvo/jobs)